 While any image from the Apollo program is stunning, some of the more iconic ones are used over and over again while equally amazing pictures remain relatively unknown.

-some of the “more uncommon” images of the program.
+A recent Reddit thread posted what the user said was some of the “more uncommon” images of the program.
 You can see the full slideshow here.

 In the same spirit, we’ve posted some Apollo images below from the Lunar and Planetary Institute, which maintains a catalog of NASA shots (including some in high-resolution) on its website.
 We also recommend the 1999 Michael Light book Full Moon, which has dozens of lesser-known Apollo shots of high quality.